Merzasphor/MWSE/docs/source/types/tes3actor.md

 ### `equipment`

+*Read-only*.
 The items currently equipped to the actor.

 **Returns**: